HaxeFoundation/haxelib/www/documentation-files/creating-a-haxelib-package.md

 * version: The version string of the library.
 This is detailed in [Versioning](#versioning).
 * classPath: The path string to the source files.
 * releasenote: The release notes of the current version.
 * contributors: An array of user names which identify contributors to the library that are allowed to upload to haxelib.
+The first user will be defined as the owner, who is the only one that can change description, url, license, contributors, and ownership (by changing who come first in contributors).
 * dependencies: An object describing the dependencies of the library.
 This is detailed in [Dependencies](#dependencies).

 The following JSON is a simple example of a haxelib.json: